ABOUT US: Staff

 "...But I have promises to keep and miles to go before I sleep."

-Business Office Assistant for St. Hilary School and Parish
+Business Office Assistant for St. Hilary Church and School

-Theresa is our school bookkeeper and assists Adrian Gordon in the business office.
+Theresa is our church and school bookkeeper; she assists Adrian Gordon in the business office.
 Born and raised in Marin County, Theresa comes from a family of eight children with the distinction of being born on January 1.
 Theresa and her husband, Richard, live in Novato.
 She is a mom of three and grandmother of six.
 She loves spending time with her family and favorite pastimes include reading and crafting, as well as being an accomplished seamstress.

 "A smile is a light in the window of the soul indicating that the heart is home."

-Director of Music for St. Hilary Parish and St. Hilary School
+Director of Music for St. Hilary Church and School

 Pamela was born in Phoenix, Arizona where she attend Catholic schools from Fourth Grade through High School.
 She moved to Marin County to attend Dominican College in 1979 where she earned her Bachelor of Music and Master of Music degrees in violin performance.
 She has taught in the Archdiocese of San Francisco since 1984 and has been the music teacher and Children’s Choir director at Saint Hilary Parish since 1998.
 Pamela is a freelance violinist who has performed internationally, nationally and with various groups in the Bay Area.
 She is currently the concertmaster of The Lamplighters, The Saint Catherine’s Orchestra and Contra Costa Musical Theater.
 She is currently on the faculty teaching music at Saint Hilary School, Dominican University and has a private studio.